xiix0/scam/README.md

-You will visit the Dung Pits of Glive soon.
+You will be reincarnated as a toad; and you will be much happier.